Xinyuan-LilyGO/T-Display-S3/lib/TFT_eSPI/README.md

 # Fonts

 The library contains proportional fonts, different sizes can be enabled/disabled at compile time to optimise the use of FLASH memory.
 Anti-aliased (smooth) font files in vlw format stored in SPIFFS are supported.
-Any 16 bit Unicode character can be included and rendered, this means many language specific characters can be rendered to the screen.
+Any 16-bit Unicode character can be included and rendered, this means many language specific characters can be rendered to the screen.

 The library is based on the Adafruit GFX and Adafruit driver libraries and the aim is to retain compatibility.
 Significant additions have been made to the library to boost the speed for the different processors (it is typically 3 to 10 times faster) and to add new features.
 The new graphics functions include different size proportional fonts and formatting features.
 There are lots of example sketches to demonstrate the different features and included functions.